 By Naume Guveya

-Carbon dioxide is one of the largest contributors to greenhouse emissions.
-But scientists have suggested that planting billions of trees across the world is one of the biggest, most effective, and most economical way of eliminating carbon dioxide.
+Carbon dioxide is one of the largest contributors to greenhouse gas emissions.
+Fortunately, there seems to be a good solution to this problem — some scientists have suggested that planting billions of trees across the world is one of the biggest, most effective, and most economical way of eliminating carbon dioxide.

 Perhaps it’s for this reason that the tree planting idea has taken root all across the globe, giving many of us the desire to plant as many trees as we can.
 The idea of reducing the severity of climate change by planting trees is exciting, and frankly, seemingly doable.